fbgoode/MySite/README.md

   <br>My website
 </h1>

-<h4 align="center">A personal website oriented to employers and business partners</h4>
+<h4 align="center">A website where you can get to know me better personally and professionally</h4>

 <br>
 <p align="center">